b-p-code/cs4280-compiler/README.txt

 to translate a program in our given language to our target assembly language

 Compilation:
-    To compile, use the 'make' command along with the provided Makefile in the P4 directory
+    To compile, use the 'make' command along with the provided Makefile

 Running:
     To run, use ./compfs, since the Makefile will compile to the project directory